MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-cloud-app-security-govt-service-description.md

 Admin email notifications for alerts, as well as notifications sent to users when a breach is detected, are not supported at this time.

-## Malware reports

-Malware reports for infected files in supported apps is not available.

 ## Security configuration assessments

-Security configuration assessments for Azure are not supported.
+Security configuration assessments for Azure and AWS are not supported.

 ## Other integrations